-EHS recomends that at least one person per business unit have First Aid Training. \
+EHS recommends that at least one person per business unit have First Aid Training.

 This procedure establishes guidelines for a first aid kit program to enable first aid treatment and follow-up of minor injuries at LSU.
 The goal is to provide supplies for appropriate care for minor injuries.

 - individual Department evaluation of potential first aid injury risks and need for first aid kit supplies;

 - continues with the use of the first aid supplies to treat first aid injuries;

 - followed by the reporting of the injuries immediately to supervisor, EHS and Risk Management Call Center; and

 - with the restocking and maintaining of needed supplies within the first aid kit.

 - First aid injury: An injury that can be adequately treated using topical wound cleaning, topical medications, ice, heat, nonprescription medications (at nonprescription strength), temporary splinting during transport, simple splinter removal, simple insect stinger removal, adhesive bandages or wound closures, non-rigid splints, eye irrigation for a foreign body, and/or the use of eye patches or finger guards. ”First Aid” is also defined as the one-time treatment with non-prescription medications, and follow-up visit for observation provided by a physician or medical professional.